Jackson County Tourism Development Authority

 No interpretation or clarification of the meaning of the proposal documents will be binding if made to any respondent orally.
 Every such request for clarification must be made by email, addressed to Nick Breedlove, Director@DiscoverJacksonNC.com, designated as the centralized point of contact for this RFP.
 Telephone inquiries or individual meetings are not permitted.

 Written submissions to JCTDA requesting clarification or interpretation, JCTDA shall, if it deems necessary, provide clarification notices or addenda to said Request For Proposal on its website, and JCTDA will attempt to notify via email all prospective respondents who have provided their contact information to JCTDA.
+Link to Questions and Answers.

 The selected firm will receive assistance directly from the TDA’s Executive Director in the form of documents, existing research, budgets, analytics and any items needed for the firm to complete a thorough assessment.